Process - Art Quilts

 As you can see, the order of the strips has changed since the process began, and the fabric panel has been cut apart on the diagonal and another color has been introduced.
-This thin strip was sewn into the panel where the cut was made.
-It is not appliqued onto the top as some of my other pieces, such as the Stained Glass Mosaic series.

 Here is the final design with the additional thin fabric strips added.
 As you can see, I am slowly moving away from my seams matching up perfectly where the final thin strips were added to the piece.
 This is a huge stepping off point for me.
 I had to restrain myself from taking it apart numerous times and shifting it just that bit to have the machine-like perfection that my mind demands.
 I've been known to take out hand quilting stitches that were not lined up as perfectly as I thought they should be.
 Loosening up and letting things go is something I need to strive for even in my day to day life.
 Maybe it needs to start with my art, and it will flow over to my life in general.